 Grimoire, Journaling, or Wiccan Book of Shadows

-Now is the season for deep internal work and journaling or working in your grimoire can be really beneficial.
-Don’t be afraid to look into that darkness inside of you and figure out what it wants to show you about who you are!
+Now is the season for deep internal work, and journaling or working in your grimoire can be really beneficial.
+Don’t be afraid to look into that darkness and shadow work to figure out who you truly are!

-No judgment, be as kind to yourself as you would a loved one!
-There is so much happiness and magick to be found in the darkness and gloom.
+No judgment; be as kind to yourself as you would a loved one!
+There is so much happiness and magic to be found in the darkness and gloom.

 You can add celebration ideas, rituals, shadow work journaling prompts, or correspondences to your Grimoire, spiritual journal, or Wiccan Book of Shadows as well!

-If you’d like to know more about creating your own you can check out What’s the Difference Between a Grimoire and Book of Shadows and also includes An Ultimate List of Ideas you can put into your book of magic and answers to frequently asked questions!
+If you’d like to know more about creating your own, check out What’s the Difference Between a Grimoire and Book of Shadows OR An Ultimate List of Ideas To Put in Your Grimoire (over 100 ideas)

 Embrace The Season

-The veil thins in October take some time to contemplate the natural cycle of life.
+As the veil thins, take some time to contemplate the natural cycle of life.
 Observe how Nature dies externally each season to rest and prepare for the light and growth of next Spring.
+Here are some ideas to help you embrace the October season!

-The October and the harvest season is traditionally a time for protection magic as well.
-You’ll see this rooted in the history of pumpkin and turnip carving to guard the home and people from sinister or evil spirits.
-Draw or design your pumpkins with sigils, bind runes, symbols, or spiritual meanings you’re drawn to like sacred geometry or the pentagram.
+- The harvest season of October is traditionally a time for protection magic as well.
+You’ll see this rooted in the history of pumpkin and turnip carvings to guard the home and people from sinister or evil spirits.
+Draw or design your pumpkins with sigils, bind runes, symbols, or spiritual meanings you’re drawn to, like sacred geometry or the pentagram.

-Embrace all things October: Halloween or Samhain decorations, pumpkin spice everything, cozy blankets, bonfires, or whatever your heart and spirit connect to!
+- Embrace all things October: decorations, pumpkin spice everything, cozy blankets, bonfires, or whatever your heart and spirit connect to!
 Have fun, be free of judgment, and celebrate this wonderful season.

 October is an amazing season to meditate beneath the moon.
+It’s still warm during the day, but chilly in the evenings.
 Place a picnic blanket in your yard and put on some headphones.
+(My personal favorite meditation is the Gateway Experience from the Monroe Institute, you can find many free versions of this with a quick YouTube search)

 Honor and Connect With Your Ancestors